entrecode/ec.doc/doc/resources/datamanager.md

 The success status code is **201 Created** and the response body is the newly created single Data Manager resource.

+### Create from Template

+When following the [datamanagers/new-from-template](../datamanager#relation-datamanagers/new-from-template) relation, a query parameter `templateID` is appended to the URI.
+If the templateID is given, instead of a single Data Manager a new Data Manager is created using the [template](./dm-template) – including models and other configuration defined in the template.
+Then the request body is not required to respect the [datamanager-template](https://entrecode.de/schema/datamanager-template) JSON schema, but instead to respect the schema in the templates' `dataSchema` property.

 ## Edit

 To update an existing Data Manager Resource, clients may perform a PUT on `ec:datamanager` or `self` at a single Data Manager Resource.
 The JSON Schema for editing a Data Manager is [https://entrecode.de/schema/datamanager-template](https://entrecode.de/schema/datamanager-template).
 Title and description of the Data Manager can be changed.
 Locales can be added or deleted and a defaultLocale can be set.

 The success status code is **200 OK** and the response body is the updated single Data Manager resource.

+### Update from Template

+When following the [datamanager/update-from-template](../datamanager#relation-datamanager/update-from-template) relation, a query parameter `templateID` is appended to the URI.
+If the templateID is given, instead of a single Data Manager a new Data Manager is created using the [template](./dm-template) – including models and other configuration defined in the template.
+Then the request body is not required to respect the [datamanager-template](https://entrecode.de/schema/datamanager-template) JSON schema, but instead to respect the schema in the templates' `dataSchema` property.

+An update is only possible if the data manager was created with a parent template of the desired template.

 ## Delete